Quantum classification of the MNIST dataset with Slow Feature Analysis: Quantum Frobenius Distance classifier

 \section{Quantum Frobenius Distance classifier}

-In this section we provide a novel quantum classification algorithm, called Quantum Frobenius Distance Classifier (QFD), whose running time is logarithmic in the dimension and number of data points, assuming that the training dataset as quantum states is efficiently preparable, namely it is either stored in QRAM as described in Appendix \ref{qram} or comes directly from some quantum process.
-The classification algorithm assigns a test point $x(0)$ to the cluster $k$ whose points have minimum normalized average squared $\ell_2$ distance to $x(0)$.

-Let $X_k$ be defined as the matrix whose rows are the vectors corresponding to the $k$-th cluster, and $|T_k|$ is the number of elements in the cluster.
-For the test point $x(0)$, define the matrix $X(0) \in \mathbb{R}^{|T_k| \times d}$ which just repeats the row $x(0)$ $|T_k|$ times.
+To perform the classification of the MNIST dataset we propose the Quantum Frobenius Distance classifier (QFD), a quantum classification algorithm designed with the ease of implementation in mind.
+The QFD assigns a test point $x(0)$ to the cluster $k$ whose points have minimum normalized average squared $\ell_2$ distance to $x(0)$.
+Let $X_k$ be defined as the matrix whose rows are the vectors corresponding to the $k$-th cluster, and $|T_k|$ is the number of elements in that cluster.
+For the test point $x(0)$ and a class $k$, define the matrix $X(0) \in \mathbb{R}^{|T_k| \times d}$ which just repeats the row $x(0)$ $|T_k|$ times.
 Then, we define

-which corresponds to the average normalized squared distance between $x(0)$ and the cluster $k$.
+as the average normalized squared distance between $x(0)$ and the cluster $k$.
 Let $h : \mathcal{X} \to [K]$ our classification function.
-We assign to $x(0)$ a label according to the following rule:

-We will estimate $F_k( x(0))$ efficiently using the algorithm below.
-From our QRAM construction we know we can create a superposition of all vectors in the cluster as quantum states, have access to their norms and to the total number of points and norm of the cluster (see also Appendix A).
-We define $N_k= \norm{X_k}_F^2+ \norm{X(0)}_F^2 = \norm{X_k}_F^2 +|T_k|\norm{x(0)}^2$.
+Then, the hypothesis of the class made by the QFD classifier on $x(0)$ is: